Hong Kong court rejects government-requested ban on protest song ''Glory to Hong Kong'' | Law-Order

 Hong Kong court rejects government-requested ban on protest song ''Glory to Hong Kong''

-A Hong Kong court rejected a ban on broadcasting or distributing the protest song “Glory to Hong Kong'', in a landmark decision that rejected a challenge to freedom of expression in the city.
+A Hong Kong court rejected a government-requested ban on broadcasting or distributing the protest song “Glory to Hong Kong,'' in a landmark decision that rejected a challenge to freedom of expression in the city.

 In seeking the court order, the government also sought to ban actions that use the song to incite others to commit secession and to insult the national anthem, including such acts carried out online.

-Critics earlier voiced worries that the ban the government asked for would have a far-reaching impact on the city's freedoms of expression and information, which have become increasingly threadbare under Beijing's crackdown on the city's pro-democracy movement.
+Critics had said a ban would have a far-reaching impact on the city's freedoms of expression and information, which have become increasingly threadbare under Beijing's crackdown on the city's pro-democracy movement.

 The Hong Kong government has tried to push Google to display China's national anthem as the top result in searches for the city's anthem instead of the song but to no avail.